Hedge Cutting Hampstead

 Done the right way, regularly trimming a hedge helps to keep it strong and healthy, it both encourages new growth and strengthens the root system making the hedge thicker and better able to resist disease and attacks by pests.
 A healthy, strong hedge looks better and is better able to do the job it is supposed to do in your garden ie give you a degree of privacy, provide valuable shelter from sormy weather and form a boundary between your garden and your neighbours.

-A hedge can pretty quickly become top heavy and straggly when it is not correctly cared for, and can develop ugly gaps and a lack of leaves and foliage, particularly at the bottom of the hedge.
-Your hedge will be neater and will sprout new shoots to bridge those unsightly gaps if it is cut repeatedly.
+Hedges that haven't been properly cut and maintained are likely to become patchy and top heavy with unsightly gaps and a general lack of leaves and foliage, in particular at the base of the hedge.
+Your hedge is going to be neater and more compact and will send out lots of new shoots to bridge those unsightly gaps if it's continually clipped.

 Hedge Trimming in the Hampstead Area